 Tackling tax dodging: the UN Tax Convention

-The new government is facing many competing priorities.
+The UK government is facing many competing spending priorities.
 NHS: crumbling.
 Public sector pay: slashed.
 Schools: underfunded.
 Local authorities' budgets: shrinking.
 Benefits: inadequate.
-Cost of living: extortionate.
+Cost of living: still extortionate.
 Tuition fees: higher than ever.

 The impact of austerity will take time, and a lot of public money, to fix.